len-sla/health-wellnes-coach-llm/README.md

 - **Negative examples**:
   1. User: "Hi" -> Coach: "Do you exercise daily?" (no context)

-So in reality this information above in AI era is kind of opely saying    <b>YES I CAN </b> also... orchestrate the process as pure programming is no longer so important.
+So in reality this information above in AI era is kind of opely saying    <b>YES I CAN </b>  orchestrate the process as pure programming is no longer so important.

 ### If you want more info
 lencz.sla@gmail.com